python/cpython/Doc/c-api/memory.rst

 .. seealso::

+   The :envvar:`PYTHONMALLOC` environment variable can be used to configure the memory allocators used by Python.

-   The :envvar:`PYTHONMALLOCSTATS` environment variable can be used to print memory allocation statistics every time a new object arena is created, and on shutdown.
+   The :envvar:`PYTHONMALLOCSTATS` environment variable can be used to print statistics of the :ref:`pymalloc memory allocator <pymalloc>` every time a new pymalloc object arena is created, and on shutdown.

 Raw Memory Interface